tkneedhelp/tkroboticsportfolio2526/README.md

 # tkroboticsportfolio2526
 # TK Sritawannamad

+# here is the project me and my team were working on
-## Team Name: FF123/Team members:
+## Team Name: Gluten free
-## Robot Name: TT96
+## Robot Name: Debt collector
-### our robot is transportation robot mainly hightlight at foods delivery with inventory and cup holder within, driving the robot to get the food. (our team currently not plan the tools yet)
+### our robot is transportation robot, have a claw that be able to rotate and grab the stuff.
+Mainly hightlight at foods delivery with inventory and cup holder within, driving the robot to get the food.